Analyzing Human-Human Interactions: A Survey: Introduction

 \section{Introduction}

 Despite significant research progress in the automated analysis of humans and their activities \citep{cheng2015advances,herath2017going,koohzadi2017survey,poppe2010survey}, the recognition of human interactions from video remains a challenging topic.
-Integral part of the difficulty is that understanding interactions between two or more people requires more than analyzing the actions of each person in isolation.
-Rather, it is the coordination, in both space and time, between the actions that reveals the true nature of their collective behavior.
-In this paper, we survey the research in human-human interactions, with a particular focus on recent methods based on convolutional neural networks (CNNs).
+Integral part of the difficulty is that understanding interactions between people requires more than analyzing the actions of each person in isolation.
+Rather, it is the coordination, in both space and time, between people that reveals the true nature of their collective behavior.
+In addition, the context in terms of who is interacting why and where determines to a large extent how the interaction unfolds.